njordulv/portfolio/README.md

 ### Install dependencies

-Use the Template with create-next-app.
 To create a new project based on this template using Vite, run the following command:

 ```bash
 npm create vite@latest my-vue-app
 ```

-### Install dependencies

 You can use one of the package managers `npm`, `yarn`, `pnpm`, or `bun`.
 Since you're using `npm`, run the following command: